-The University of Leeds have allocated Institutional Strategic Support Funding (ISSF) to the following themes:
+The University of Leeds have allocated Institutional Strategic Support Funding (ISSF) to the following themes, including public engagement opportunities.

 Early Career Researcher Fellowship Scheme (non-clinical/clinical)